Liu-group/AutoSolvate/docs/tutorialGUI.rst

 .. image:: _images/tutorial1_11.png
    :width: 800

+.. _guistep2:

 Step 2: MD Simulation
 -------------------------------------------

 The second step is running molecular dynamics, which includes multiple steps with MM or QM/MM dynamics.
 We will show how to quickly enable automated MD input file generation and MD simulation execution from the graphical interface.

-Assuming you just finished Step 1, now we can safely close the window for boxgen (you can also leave it there), and focus back on the main GUI.
-This time select the second task: ``MD simulation automation``
+Assuming you just finished :ref:`Step 1<guistep1>`, now we can safely close the window for boxgen (you can also leave it there).
+In case you didn't run :ref:`Step 1<guistep1>`, you can directly download the following files to make sure you can follow this section:

+:download:`water_solvated.prmtop <_data/water_solvated.prmtop>`
+:download:`water_solvated.inpcrd <_data/water_solvated.inpcrd>`

+Let's focus back on the main GUI.
+This time select the second task: ``MD automation``

 .. image:: _images/tutorial2_1.png
    :width: 300